-The charcoal helps absorb the extra oil and helps shrink pores.
+This scrub, like a charcoal face mask, helps absorb the extra oil and helps shrink pores.
 Almond oil is quickly absorbed into the skin and moisturizes rather than leaving skin feeling greasy or oily, so it’s great to include in scrubs or homemade makeup removers for that reason.

 Some with sensitive skin may find the baking soda a little irritating due to the way it temporarily alters the skin’s pH level.
 In that case, use all rice flour or even substitute arrowroot powder, which is even more gentle.
 Be sure to test a small area of the skin first.

 The scrub may tingle a bit as the charcoal does its thing, but it shouldn’t be overly uncomfortable or painful.
 Use the gentlest circular motion when massaging the scrub over the face, and be careful to avoid the sensitive area around the eyes.
 For extra oil absorbing benefits, gently apply the scrub, massage gently, and let it sit on the face for a few minutes before rinsing with lukewarm water.
 Toner and a light moisturizer, if needed, can be applied afterwards.